 - What's a Wealthsimple Save account?

 - How do I open a Wealthsimple Save account?

 - What is a Registered Retirement Savings Plan (RRSP)?

 - What is an Registered Education Savings Plan (RESP)?

 - How do I open a joint account?

 - I'm an uncle/aunt/grandparent/cousin/friend.
 Can I open a RESP for the little one?

-- Can I have a joint TFSA?
+- Can I open a Joint Wealthsimple Save account?